karchjd/gppm/cran-comments.md

     data   6.1Mb

 ## Downstream dependencies
-I have also run R CMD check locally on downstream dependencies of gppm using devtools::revdep_check() All packages that I could install passed except:
+I have also run R CMD check locally on downstream dependencies of gppm using devtools::revdep_check().
+Not ERRORsor WARNINGs were found.

-* Ecoengine: this appears to be a failure related to config on that machine.
-I couldn't reproduce it locally, and it doesn't seem to be related to changes in httr (the same problem exists with httr 0.4).